Boucherie overall score: 95

 Portions here are massive.
 I suspect the sizes of some of these items may come down a bit after they get on track in the kitchen, but every dish we tried was large.
 As for plating, you can see how beautiful the pan of steak looked above.

-I didn’t pay anything for any of my three meals here, other than a tip, so I can’t really complain.
 The menu prices are pretty normal here, and given that the portion sizes are all generous, I had to conclude that you get a good value for your money here.
 As such, I will leave this scored at 10/10 until I visit again for a better perspective on the pricing.

 They offered just a pair of signature cocktails, which I imagine will change often since one was overly summer-themed, for some reason, and both were made with absinthe.
 But the bartenders definitely know what they’re doing.
 They mix a mean old fashioned.